JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 ## MCP server for AI agents
 <primary-label ref="Experimental"/>

+[//]: # (TODO update version for stable release)

-Starting with version 1.2.0-alpha01, Compose Hot Reload includes a built-in [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
+Starting with Compose Multiplatform 1.2.0-beta01, Compose Hot Reload includes a built-in [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
-The MCP server lets AI coding agents interact with your running Compose application: trigger Compose Hot Reload, see the rendered UI, inspect the UI structure, simulate user input, and read runtime logs.
+The MCP server lets AI coding agents interact with your running Compose application: trigger Compose Hot Reload, see the rendered UI, inspect the semantic structure, simulate user input, and read runtime logs.
 For applications with multiple windows, the agent can list windows and target any of them.

 This closes the feedback loop for AI agents when editing Compose code.